nickmohara/datadog-back-end/README.md

-To start the react app, run "node start.js".
+To start the backend, run "node start.js".